alin1k/SocialSpace/README.md

 > [!NOTE]
 > Nav bar buttons are currently removed.
 They will be replaced by other buttons later on.

-> [!WARNING]
-> Clicking the 'see post' button on a user-added post will do nothing.
-Fix coming soon

 ## What needs to be added

 - See the post page of a user-added post